Isaiah: In Islam

-Isaiah (إِشَعْيَاء) is not mentioned by name in the Quran or the Hadith, but appears frequently as a prophet in Islamic sources, such as Qisas Al-Anbiya and Tafsir.
-Tabari (310/923) provides the typical accounts for Islamic traditions regarding Isaiah.
-He is further mentioned and accepted as a prophet by other Islamic scholars such as Ibn Kathir, Al-Tha`labi and Kisa'i and also modern scholars such as Muhammad Asad and Abdullah Yusuf Ali.
-According to Muslim scholars, Isaiah prophesied the coming of Jesus and Muhammad, although the reference to Muhammad is disputed by other religious scholars.
+Isaiah (إِشَعْيَاء) is not mentioned by name in the Quran or the Hadith, but appears frequently as a prophet in Muslim sources such as the qiṣaṣ al-anbiyāʾ and various tafsirs.
+Al-Tabari (310/923) provides the typical accounts for Islamic traditions regarding Isaiah.
+He is listed among the prophets in the book of salawat Dalail al-Khayrat.
+He is further mentioned and accepted as a prophet by other Islamic scholars such as ibn Kathir, Abu Ishaq al-Tha'labi and al-Kisa'i and also modern scholars such as Muhammad Asad and Abdullah Yusuf Ali.

+According to Muslim scholars, Isaiah prophesied the coming of Jesus and Muhammad, although the claim is disputed by other religious scholars.
 Isaiah's narrative in Islamic literature can be divided into three sections.
-The first establishes Isaiah as a prophet of Israel during the reign of Hezekiah; the second relates Isaiah's actions during the siege of Jerusalem by Sennacherib; and the third warns the nation of coming doom.
+The first establishes Isaiah as a prophet of Judea during the reign of Hezekiah; the second relates Isaiah's actions during the siege of Jerusalem in 597 BC by Sennacherib; and the third warns the nation of coming doom.
 Paralleling the Hebrew Bible, Islamic tradition states that Hezekiah was king in Jerusalem during Isaiah's time.
 Hezekiah heard and obeyed Isaiah's advice, but could not quell the turbulence in Israel.
 This tradition maintains that Hezekiah was a righteous man and that the turbulence worsened after him.
 After the death of the king, Isaiah told the people not to forsake God, and warned Israel to cease from its persistent sin and disobedience.
-Muslim tradition maintains that the unrighteous of Israel in their anger sought to kill Isaiah.
-In a death that resembles that attributed to Isaiah in Lives of the Prophets, Muslim exegesis recounts that Isaiah was martyred by Israelites by being sawn in two.
+Muslim tradition maintains that the unrighteous of Judea in their anger sought to kill Isaiah.

+In a death resembling the one found in Lives of the Prophets, Muslim exegesis recounts Isaiah's martyrdom by Israelites sawing him asunder.